Original air date: Nov. 14, 1992.

 • The fan interviews are clearly done outside the theater at the live MST3K show in Minneapolis.
 Anybody know who those fans are?
 I’m guessing these interviews were done after the show.
 Everybody looks pretty jazzed.

-• In addition to Shales and Harris, the MSTies interviewed were Ben Svetkey, then an Entertainment Weekly staff writer (now one of its “editors at large” ), Dan O’Shannon then the executive producer for “Cheers” (now a veteran of many series–his current one is “Modern Family” ), Larry Closs, then a TV Guide senior editor (now a freelance video producer, among other things), Matt Roush, then the TV critic at USA Today (now a honcho at “TV Guide” ) and Paul Schultz, then a New York Daily News assistant features editor (now an editor there).
+• In addition to Shales and Harris, the MSTies interviewed were Ben Svetkey, then an Entertainment Weekly staff writer (now one of its “editors at large” ), Dan O’Shannon then the executive producer for “Cheers” (now a veteran of many series–his current one is “Modern Family” ), Larry Closs, then a TV Guide senior editor (now the author of the book “Beatitude”), Matt Roush, then the TV critic at USA Today (now senior critic at “TV Guide” ) and Paul Schultz, then a New York Daily News assistant features editor (now a copy editor there).

 • Stinger: “Thank you Senator your statement has been duly noted.”